-In this paper we apply the Fisher formalism on the angular galaxy clustering, the ARF and the CMB lensing convergence observables, and explore their sensitivity to cosmology in two different observational set ups, mimicking those expected for the DESI and \Euclid surveys.
-We consider the CMB lensing convergence field among our observables, since it constitutes an intrinsically different probe whose dependence on the parameters defining the galaxy sample is different from that of angular galaxy clustering and ARF.
-Our scope is to assess if the ARF field can provide complementary information on the galaxy density field and on the CMB lensing field.
+In this work, we applied the Fisher formalism to the angular galaxy clustering, the ARF, and the CMB lensing convergence observables, and we explored their sensitivity to cosmology in two different observational setups, mimicking those expected for the DESI and \Euclid surveys.
+We considered the CMB lensing convergence field among our observables, since it constitutes an intrinsically different probe, of which the dependence on the parameters defining the galaxy sample is different from that of angular galaxy clustering and ARF.
+Our scope is to assess whether the ARF field can provide complementary information on the galaxy density field and on the CMB lensing field.

-The paper is organized as follows.
-We introduce the spectroscopic galaxy surveys and CMB experiments that we use in our analysis in Sect.~\ref{sec:surveys}.
+The paper is organised as follows.
+We introduce the spectroscopic galaxy surveys and CMB experiments that we used in our analysis in Sect.~\ref{sec:surveys}.
 In Sect.~\ref{sec:observables}, we present the angular galaxy clustering, the ARF, and the CMB lensing convergence field.
-In Sect.~\ref{sec:ston}, we compute the foreseen signal to noise ratios of these combination of probes, while also introducing the covariance among those observables.
+In Sect.~\ref{sec:ston}, we compute the foreseen signal-to-noise ratios of these probe combinations, whilst also introducing the covariance among those observables.
 In Sect.~\ref{sec:fisher}, we present the predicted constraints on cosmological parameters in the fiducial $\Lambda$CDM scenario.
-Finally we discuss our findings in Sect. ~\ref{sec:discussion} and conclude in Sect.~\ref{sec:conclusion}.
+Finally, we discuss our findings in Sect. ~\ref{sec:discussion} and conclude in Sect.~\ref{sec:conclusion}.